APMA is in the process of converting this event into an on-demand course; watch your APMA publications for more information.

 Health Policy and Practice

-*APMA is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
-APMA has approved this activity for a maximum of 5.5 continuing education contact hours.
+APMA is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
+This activity has been approved for a maximum of 4.0 continuing education contact hours.
 Note: You must attend the live event to earn any educational credits that are approved.
 Check with your state licensing board to confirm approval of these sessions toward your license renewal.